Blockstream/docs/liquid/node_setup.rst

 If you want to use a different data directory that the defaults referenced below, for example an external hard drive, you can follow `this guide <https://bitzuma.com/posts/moving-the-bitcoin-core-data-directory/>`_.

 The liquid.conf configuration file is located in the following places by default.
-If you do not see the directory and the liquid.config file you should create them now.
+If you do not see the Liquid directory and the liquid.config file you should create them now.
 Otherwise, open the liquid.conf file for editing.

 **Linux**

-~/.liquid/
+``~/.liquid/``

 **Windows**

-%homepath%\AppData\Roaming\Liquid
+``%homepath%\AppData\Roaming\Liquid``

 **MacOS**

-Select Macintosh HD and then Library/Application Support/Liquid.
+As the Library file is hidden, you can access it by opening Finder, selecting 'Go' then 'Go to Folder' from the menu and then entering the path as ``~/Library``.
+From there you can go into the ``Application Support`` folder and create the ``Liquid`` folder.
+Once you have created the Liquid folder, you can run the following from the Terminal app to create the Liquid config file:

+``touch "Library/Application Support/Liquid/liquid.conf"``

 .. note::

 	After making any changes to liquid.conf in the future, you will need to restart your Liquid node so that they take effect.

-If your Bitcoin node is installed in the default location, Liquid should automatically find it.
-If you use a non-default location for your Bitcoin node, you will have to add the following parameter to your liquid.conf file, pointing to the cookie file created by your Bitcoin node:
+If your Bitcoin node is installed in the default location, Liquid should automatically find it when you later start it.
+If you use a non-default location for your Bitcoin node, you will also have to add the following parameter to your liquid.conf file, pointing to the cookie file created by your Bitcoin node:

 .. code-block:: text